-- 9. Outside of the WHO centered negotiations, there are a wide range of other efforts directed toward addressing one or more aspects of the shortcomings of the global response to the COVID 19 pandemic.
-These include efforts at multilateral organizations, such as the World Bank12 and WTO,13 efforts among collaborating governments in various configurations (including, e.g., among the G20),14 through foundations,15 and among regional groupings.16 This Report focuses on negotiating efforts at the WHO because of the intention to craft a new international instrument that envisages broad participation and is legal subject matter aligned with the interests of this Committee. - 10.
-The major subject matter issues that are proposed to be addressed in the Pandemic Agreement are reflected in the title of the draft articles.
+pandemic.
+These include efforts at multilateral organizations, such as the World Bank12 and WTO,13 efforts among collaborating governments in various configurations (including, e.g., among the G20),14 through foundations,15 and among regional groupings.16 This Report focuses on negotiating efforts at the WHO because of the intention to craft a new international instruments that envisage broad participation and is legal subject matter aligned with the interests of this Committee.

+- 9. The major subject matter issues that are proposed to be addressed in the Pandemic Agreement are reflected in the title of the draft articles.
 The first chapter of the draft Agreement outlines the scope of the agreement in terms of preventing, preparing for and responding to pandemics (Article 2).
 It goes on to frame general principles and approaches (Article 3).
 These general principles are: respect for human rights, sovereignty, equity, responsibility, recognition of different levels of capacity, common but differentiated responsibilities and respective capabilities in pandemic prevention, preparedness, response and recovery of health systems, solidarity, transparency, accountability, inclusiveness, science and evidence, proportionality, and privacy, data protection and confidentiality.
-From an international legal standpoint certain of these principles are aspirational as compared with a reflection of customary international legal norms. - 11.
-This section of the Report was initially drafted based on the October 30, 2023, negotiating text, but references are now primarily made to the "leaked" text of mid-February 2024.17 [See Editorial Note above, para.
-7, including link to March 13, 2024, text]
+From an international legal standpoint certain of these principles are aspirational as compared with a reflection of customary international legal norms. - 10.
+This section of the Report was initially drafted based on the October 30, 2023, negotiating text, but references are now primarily made to the "leaked" text of mid-February 2024.17 - 11.
+Human rights experts have stressed the importance of explicit human rights protection under the Pandemic Agreement.
+18 The envisaged treaty should make explicit reference to the right to health, framing efforts to maintain core public health capacities, and ensuring the availability, accessibility and quality of diagnostics, medications, vaccinations and other health services and basic needs.
+Equally, human rights principles should provide a framework for rights-based public health practices.
+19 The Committee endorses the aim of including clear and explicit human rights language in the Pandemic Agreement, and notes with regret that the most recent version of the draft Agreement substantially curtails references to human